Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/color/color.md

 ```

 ---
-### GetUnsignedIntRGBA
+### GetUnsignedIntABGR
-Get RGBA values as an unsigned int in the format ABGR (0xAABBGGRR)
+Get RGBA values as an unsigned int in the format ABGR (0xAABBGGRR).
 ```cpp
 unsigned int GetUnsignedIntABGR() const
 ```